Native looping

 Why it exists

-the framework is part of Synthex itself so the command's own behavior and the iteration
+framework is part of Synthex itself so the command's own behavior and the iteration

 behavior are designed together.
+The external ralph-loop integration was retired in

 How it works